I build multi-agent LLM systems that handle production load — and the evaluation infrastructure that tells you when they stop working.

-Earlier in my career, I built production OCR + CNN pipelines that cut document processing time by 82% at 0.92 AUC, and designed async distributed inference systems on RabbitMQ and Celery.
-Most recently, I trained a 77M parameter VLA model for multi-task robot manipulation using behavior cloning and cross-attention fusion.
+Earlier at RedBlackTree Tech, I built OCR + CNN pipelines that cut document processing time by 82% at 0.92 AUC and async distributed inference on RabbitMQ and Celery.
+My SJSU thesis extended SAM-SLR for continuous sign language recognition — useful training in the gap between benchmark performance and real-world deployment.

 Read More